Smart shopping list

 If you share the cooking or the shopping with a partner, the live sync means you both work from the same list without having to check in with each other.

-And if you are watching your budget, knowing exactly what you need before you go means you buy only what is on the list.
-Less impulse buying, less food waste, lower bills.
+And if you are watching your budget, knowing exactly what you need before you go means you can shop from a clearer plan instead of guessing in the aisle.

 Families